n-murray-psych/n-murray-psych/content/authors/admin/_index.md

 website: ""
 ---

+Nicholas Murray is a second year MSc Psychiatry Research student at Dalhousie University.
+Supervised by Dr. Sandra Meier and Dr. JianLi Wang,

+Nicholas's thesis research involves using the PROSIT mobile sensing phone app to objectively compare anxious symptoms and behaviours in youth and adults.
+He is also interested in attention (particularly social attention, including gaze-cuing) and motives for potentially problematic behaviours.

 Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.